 You can go with a traditional ham, turkey, or lamb - or opt for lasagna, subs, or even pizza.
 It's your party, so do things your way!
 But remember to offer an option for vegetarians, dieters, and picky eaters.

-Have a variety on hand of wine, beer, soft drinks, and water.
+Have a variety of drinks available for your guests.
 Consider making a spiked holiday punch or a special holiday cocktail - and don't forget the eggnog!
 Do make sure to offer a few non-alcoholic beverages too.

 Everyone loves holiday cookies!
 You could also serve apple pie, pumpkin pie, or cheesecake.
 For cool holiday-themed desserts, browse Pinterest for ideas.
 You can make mini brownies with strawberries and whipped cream that look like Santa hats, add crushed peppermint candy canes to a cake - the possibilities are endless!